-Sarah Waybright, Registered Dietitian and owner/founder of WhyFoodWorks, LLC, says the best choice for a pre-workout snack is one that is mostly carbohydrates.
-"During your workout," says Waybright, "your body uses carbohydrates it has stored (called "glycogen"), so your snack will help replenish and preserve those stores to help minimize damage to your muscles and increase endurance."
-She recommends having one of the following snacks 15 to 30 minutes before your workout:
+"Your body uses carbohydrates it has stored (called glycogen), so your snack will help replenish and preserve those stores to help minimize damage to your muscles and increase endurance," says Waybright.

-Martina M. Cartwright, a registered dietitian, author, speaker and adjunct professor of Nutritional Sciences at the University of Arizona, recommends eating one of these high-carb snacks about an hour before a workout to encourage fat burning:
+Martina M. Cartwright, a registered dietitian, author, speaker and adjunct professor of Nutritional Sciences at the University of Arizona, recommends eating one of the following high-carb snacks about an hour before a physical exertion to encourage fat burning:

 "Carbohydrates are digested faster than fat or protein," explains Cartwright.
 "This is important, as eating too much fat or protein or even a large-carb meal within two hours before a workout will drive blood flow to the stomach, not the muscles.
 Carbohydrates are rapidly used up during a workout, leaving fat as the fuel the body will burn once the workout gets started."